Bridle Leather Dog Collars for Comfort and Durability

 Bridle leather is a tried and true material, prized by leatherworkers worldwide for its natural beauty.
 Natural bridle leather is tanned so that the natural characteristics of the leather shows through.
 Like fine woods that highlight the beautiful grain of the wood, bridle leather’s natural markings are allowed to “shine.”

 Bridle leather is preferred by trainers for its comfort and ease of use.
 It softens over time, making it comfortable to hold by you and comfortable for your pet to wear.
 It improves with use, becoming softer and more pliable while maintaining its strength.

 Whatever the reason you choose bridle leather, you will enjoy your purchase for years to come.

-What is bridle leather?
 What makes bridle leather so special?

 It’s natural.
 Bridle leather is tanned with the bark of trees.